kcrusselluniversity/kcrusselluniversity/README.md

 I've just finished a degree in math and am looking to join a great team to develop high quality software.

-When I'm not hunched over my keyboard coding I love to play with my dog, go for karaoke car rides with my little sister, and hunt for the best Thai Mussamun Curry in Australia (ps if you know a great place please let me know!)
+When I'm not coding I love to play with my dog, go for karaoke car rides with my little sister, and hunt for the best Thai Mussamun Curry in Australia (ps if you know a great place please let me know!)

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/kurt-russell-dev/)!